manzisebastian/manzisebastian.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-description: "Here, you will find my [one-page resume](/assets/pdf/Sebastián%20L.%20Manzi%20-%20Curriculum%20Vitae.pdf) as well as a more complete and detailed description of my experience."
+description: "Here, you will find my <a href='/assets/pdf/Sebastián L. Manzi - Curriculum Vitae.pdf'>one-page resume</a> as well as a more complete and detailed description of my experience."
 toc:
   sidebar: left
 ---